Cyber Essentials Scheme Patching Requirements

 Price includes VAT

 Did you close the opened ports when they are no longer necessary?

-As part of the audit we will running an external vulnerability assessment on your Public IPs.
-We will not be expecting to find any unusual ports left opened on the firewall.
+As part of the audit, we will run an external vulnerability assessment on your Public IPs.
+We will not be expecting to find any unusual ports left open on the firewall.
 It's a good practice to regularly check for the opened ports.
 Try an NMAP scan yourself to see what's left open.

 If you are going to open ports on the firewall then what's the process for change?
-If it's a small business I would assume IT Manager authorises the change, execution opens then the documentation.
-In an enterprise it might more enhanced.
+If it's a small business I would assume IT Manager authorizes the change, execution opens then the documentation.
+In an enterprise, it might more be enhanced.
 As long as you have a documented process that's good.

 Is admin access restricted to certain IP addresses only?

-Soft firewall on the end user device.
-This can be the windows firewall or the firewall provided with your Antivirus vendor.
+The soft firewall on the end-user device.
+This can be the windows firewall or the firewall provided by your Antivirus vendor.

-Do you have an anti-virus software installed on all the machines?
+Do you have anti-virus software installed on all the machines?

 Antivirus software is to be installed on all systems, regular scanning to be enabled.